meilisearch/integration-guides/resources/meilisearch-pre-release-work.md

 # Integration work related to Meilisearch pre-release

-Every 8 week, the engine team releases a new version of the Meilisearch engine.
-The last 4 weeks are the "pre-release time" where no new additions are made by the engine team, and release candidates (RCs) are done.
+Every eight weeks, the engine team releases a new version of the Meilisearch engine.
+The last four weeks are the "pre-release time" where no new additions are made by the engine team, and release candidates (RCs) are done.

-For each Meilisaerch release, a central issue should be opened in the [integration-guide repository](https://github.com/meilisearch/integration-guides/issues).
-This central issue is an exhaustive list of the changes applied on the integration scope related to the future release of Meilisearch.
+For each Meilisearch release, a central issue should be opened in the [integration-guide repository](https://github.com/meilisearch/integration-guides/issues).
+This central issue is an exhaustive list of the changes applied to the integration scope related to the future release of Meilisearch.

 👇👇👇 Here is the template of the central issue to copy & past.
 Replace the `TBD`. 👇👇👇